 A complete guide and everything you need to know for visiting the Chinese Temple on Koh Phangan.
-Which is also known as the Goddess of Mercy Temple, Guanyin Temple or Kuan Yin Temple.
 Discover this beautiful multi-layer temple complex and the stunning view it has over the north of the island.

 Koh Phangan is a famed stop on the Southeast Asia backpacker route due to the draw of its epic Full Moon Parties.
 However, there’s honestly so much more to discover on this tropical island.
 Great spots are waiting to be found in every corner!

-One of the best things to do on Koh Phangan is visit the stunning Chinese Temple.
+One of the best things to do on Koh Phangan is visit the stunning Chinese Temple (also known as the Goddess of Mercy Temple, Guanyin Temple, or Kuan Yin Temple).
 It’s definitely the most impressive of all the Koh Phangan temples.

 This beautiful multi-layer temple complex was built in 1992 and is dedicated to the Chinese Goddess of Mercy, Guanyin.
 There’s normally no more than a handful of tourist groups here at one time which makes it a peaceful spot to enjoy the fantastic architecture, details, colours, and the magnificent Guanyin statue.